libavg/libavg/sphinxdoc/ui.rst

         A :py:class:`TransformRecognizer` is used to support drag/zoom/rotate functionality.
 From any number of touches on a node, it calculates an aggregate transform that can be used to change the position, size and angle of a node.
-A usage example can be found under :samp:`src/samples/mttransform.py`.
+        The class supports intertia after the node is released.

         :param avg.Node node: The node to attach to.
+The :py:class:`TransformRecognizer` registers an event handler to react to any contacts for this node.
+The node is also used to determine the coordinate system for the offsets returned by the callbacks.
+The :py:class:`TransformRecognizer` does not move the node itself.

         :param eventSource: